Bryan / College Station, TX

-We love listening to our clients functional needs, style preferences, and expectations for the remodel process, and providing them with an excellent remodeling experience.
+We love listening to our client’s functional needs, style preferences, and expectations for the remodel process and providing them with an excellent remodeling experience.

 Bathroom Remodel Specifics

 Our choice to use this product stems primarily from the type of soil prevalent within the Brazos county area and the effects that can have on a home’s tendency to shift.
 Brazos valley soils have clayey textures and high shrink-swell properties.
-It is not uncommon for homes within our area to slightly shift depending on the season and how much rain we have incurred or lack thereof, causing small cracks in tile.
-For this reason, it is even more important to fit your wet areas with a waterproofing system to ensure water penetration from the shower or tub cannot make its way into your walls, but instead is stopped in between the tile and waterproofing membrane.
+Therefore, it is not uncommon for homes within our area to slightly shift depending on the season and how much rain we have incurred or lack thereof, causing small cracks in the tile.
+For this reason, it is even more important to fit your wet areas with a waterproofing system to ensure water penetration from the shower or tub cannot make its way into your walls but instead is stopped in between the tile and waterproofing membrane.

-We use industry standard preventative measures such as thick plastic sheeting, drop clothes, cardboard runners, furniture covers, etc. Our goal is to contain the dust and dirt to the construction area as best as possible.
+We use industry-standard preventative measures such as thick plastic sheeting, drop clothes, cardboard runners, furniture covers, etc. Our goal is to contain the dust and dirt to the construction area as best as possible.

-We bring a dumpster or truck and take all materials with us at the completion of the demolition.
+Likewise, we bring a dumpster or truck and take all materials with us at the completion of the demolition.
 We only leave a dumpster onsite for the time needed.

 Many insurance agencies will require contractors to be licensed.
-Unfortunately, many do not understand that there is no license for a general contractor in the state of Texas.
+However, many do not understand that there is no license for a general contractor in the state of Texas.
 To be considered “licensed,” a Texan contractor must use a licensed plumber, electrician, and HVAC specialist.
 They are also required to file all necessary remodeling permits with the city.
-We fulfill all of these requirements, and can consider ourselves “licensed” for insurance purposes.
+We fulfill all of these requirements and can consider ourselves “licensed” for insurance purposes.